 I received my veterinary degree from Michigan State University in 1976.
 I interned in private practice for one year and then completed a 3 year residency in radiology at The Ohio State University.
 I am board certified in veterinary radiology and am a member of the American College of Veterinary Radiologists, with a special interest in ultrasound.
 I taught at Colorado State University as an assistant professor from 1980-1987.During that time, I was one of the pioneers in veterinary ultrasound; I published several articles, lectured at veterinary meetings, and authored several book chapters on veterinary ultrasound and radiology.
 I also taught at North Carolina State University for a couple years before establishing Diagnostic Imaging, PC in Aurora, Colorado in 1991.
 I live in Aurora, CO with my 2 children, Jayme and T.J., and 3 cats, Chrissie Mistletoes, Joey Noodles, and Willie B...(good or bad?).
 I enjoy reading, traveling, and creative projects.

 I have been the Practice Manager at Gentle Touch Animal Hospital since June 2009.
-I was born and raised in Fairfax, Virginia and graduated from Marymount University with a degree in Business Administration.
+I was born and raised in Fairfax, Virginia and graduated from Marymount University with a major in Business Administration and minor in Marketing.
 It has always been my passion to make any business become a “well-oiled machine.”

 At home, I enjoy the company of my husband, 2 daughters, 2 dogs and 1 cat.
 As a family, we enjoy traveling and visiting the great Rocky Mountains to ski, explore the many trails available to hike or just relax.
 When I have my own time I can often be found with my nose in a book dreaming of the day when I will be a published mystery writer myself!